Indonesia's Got Talent

 Indonesia's Got Talent is an Indonesian talent variety show on RCTI (Indosiar in 2010 and SCTV in 2014) that began July 23, 2010.
 It is based on the Got Talent franchise, a British TV format conceived and owned by Simon Cowell's SYCO company.
 Indonesia Mencari Bakat, broadcast on Trans TV, was copied from the original Got Talent format.
-However, Indonesia Mencari Bakat was more successful than the original format in terms of TV ratings, especially in first and third season.
+It had higher ratings than the original format, especially in first and third season.

 Viewers are able to join through text and online registration via Internet.
 Auditions are held in key cities such as Surabaya, Medan, Bandung, Jakarta, Palembang, Jogjakarta, Makassar, Padang, Bali, and Banjarmasin.

-Judges and Presenters
+Judges, presenters and winners

 Season 1

-Indonesia's Got Talent on the first appearance was hosted by Tora Sudiro and Vincent Rompies.
-The judges panel was made up of an Indonesian diva Vina Panduwinata, actor Anjasmara, and senior actress Ria Irawan.
+Indonesia's Got Talent's first appearance was hosted by Tora Sudiro and Vincent Rompies.
+The judges panel was made up of Indonesian diva Vina Panduwinata, actor Anjasmara, and senior actress Ria Irawan.

 The first appearance of Indonesia's Got Talent aired July 23, 2010.
 This season delayed for two years.
 This season would supposed to be premiered on 2008.

-The first appearance of Indonesia's Got Talent had the winner Vania Larissa, and for the winner, Rp.
-100.000.000,- will be granted for her.
+The first appearance of Indonesia's Got Talent had the winner Vania Larissa, with Rp100,000,000 granted for her.

 Season 2

-In December 2013 FremantleMedia and SCTV announced that season 2 would launch in 2014 with a new host broadcaster on SCTV, new hosts and a stellar line up of judges.
+In December 2013, FremantleMedia and SCTV announced that season 2 would launch in 2014 with a new host broadcaster on SCTV, new hosts and a stellar line up of judges.
 Anggun, Ari Lasso, Indy Barends and Jay Subiyakto were the new judging panel and with Evan Sanders and Ibnu Jamil as hosts.

 The new look series was based on Britain's Got Talent with X Factor Indonesia and Indonesian Idol Executive Producer, Glenn Sims as show runner and Sacha Watimena (from Pilipinas Got Talent) as Executive Producer.
 The prize for season two was the biggest ever offered on an Indonesian TV series with an IDR 500,000,000 (approximately $41,000) cash prize for the winner together with a management contract with Sony Entertainment and Syco.

-The second season of Indonesia's Got Talent had the winner Putri Ariani, and for the winner, Rp.
-500.000.000,- will be granted for her.
+The second season of Indonesia's Got Talent's winner was Putri Ariani.
+Later on, she competed and got the Golden Buzzer by Cowell on season 18 of America's Got Talent.
+She placed 4th behind the runners - up, Murmuration and Anna DeGuzman and also this season's winner of the show, Adrian Stoica and Hurricane.